washingtonalto/bookmarklets/WLAXPathWebScraper.md

   * Usage

     To list down results of web scrape XPath query in tabular form.
-The result includes only extracted text.
+The result includes only extracted text and the outerHTML.
+One can also download result to CSV.

   * Code